obtusedev/dotfiles/linux/tmux/README.md

 ## Installation instructions for tmux-resurrection

-tmux-resurrection helps save you tmux sessions.
+tmux-resurrection helps save your tmux sessions.
 To use `prefix + CTRL - s` to save `prefix + CTRL - r` to restore.
 > prefix by default is CTRL + b
 > NOTE THAT YOUR prefix is CTRL + a